simbricks/simbricks/doc/index.rst

 About
 ###################################

-SimBricks is a platform for creating and simulating virtual prototypes of modern heterogeneous computer systems and enables meaningful end-to-end evaluations of such systems in simlation.
+SimBricks is a platform for creating and simulating virtual prototypes of modern heterogeneous computer systems and enables meaningful end-to-end evaluations of such systems in simulation.

 To create virtual prototypes of complete computer systems, rather than individual components, SimBricks modularly combines and connects battle-tested simulators for different components: machines (e.g. QEMU, gem5, Simics), hardware components (e.g. Verilator, Tofino, FEMU SSD), and networks (e.g. ns-3, OMNeT++).
 SimBricks simulations run unmodified full-system stacks, including applications, operating systems such as Linux, and hardware RTL.

 SimBricks **does not** replace existing simulators for individual components, but instead enables users to connect together multiple existing simulators, even from different vendors and never designed to interoperate, into a complete system.

+SimBricks itself is modular: the core framework (orchestration, client, CLI, and the SimBricks protocol libraries) lives in the :simbricks-repo-plain:`main repository <>`, while each integrated simulator lives in its own ``component-*`` repository and is distributed as a set of installable packages.
+You only install the simulators you actually need.

 Key Features:

 * **Easy:** Easily create and execute virtual representations of your system through simple Python.
 * **Fast:** Efficient synchronization mechanisms in SimBricks enable fast simulation execution.
 * **Full-System:** Create full-system virtual prototypes with all components you would find in the real world using SimBricks.
 * **Extensible:** Easily integrate your component simulators.
+Each integration lives in its own component repository and ships as conda packages.
 * **Scalable:** Create large-scale virtual prototypes with thousands of components.

 To easily get started with using SimBricks check out our :ref:`chap-quickstart` guide.